Lorys89/DELL_VOSTRO_5471/README.md

-# Dell Vostro 5471 Hackintosh
+# Dell Vostro 5471 Hackintosh (I sold the laptop, this repo will no longer be updated
+)

 EFI for Dell Vostro 5471 with OpenCore bootloader